prestleyheightstownhomes/blog/content/posts/board-seat-nominations-2021.md

 ---
 author: "Benn Linger"
-date: 2021-04-05
+date: 2021-04-06
 linktitle: Board Seat Nominations - Spring 2021
 title: Board Seat Nominations - Spring 2021
 description: Two board seats are up for election this year.
 ---

 Each year, one or two seats on our board of directors expire and are up for election again.
-There are five seats total with each being for three year terms with expirations staggered by year.
+There are five seats total with each being for three year terms.
+The expirations are staggered by year.
 This year, there are two seats up for election.

  * Matt Condio (elected 2019, expires 2022)
  * **Mary Duffy** \* (elected 2018, expires 2021)